Abdulsalam101/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 1-listit file: is a shell script that Display the contents list of your current directory The 2-bring_me_home file: is a shell script that changes the working directory to the user’s home directory THe 3-listfiles file : is shell script Display current directory contents in a long format
+The 1-listit file: is a shell script that Display the contents list of your current directory The 2-bring_me_home file: is a shell script that changes the working directory to the user’s home directory THe 3-listfiles file : is shell script Display current directory contents in a long format The 4-listmorefiles file : is a shell script Display current directory contents, including hidden files (starting with .).